kodie/gravityforms-repeater/readme.md

         ['repeatCount'] - The number of times the repeater has been repeated.
         ['prevRepeatCount'] - If the form has already been submitted and failed validation, this will contain the repeatCount from before the from was submitted, otherwise it will be null.
         ['childrenCount'] - The number of children fields that get cloned everytime the repeater is repeated.
+        ['paremCount'] - The highest field ID that has had their prepopulate paremeter set.
+        ['tabIndex'] - The tabindex that was assigned to the repeater start field and will be assigned to all children.
         ['inputData'] - Contains an array with all of the input names in the repeater.
     ['settings'] - Contains the different settings that are set in the form editor.
         ['start'] - The number of times the repeater should be repeated when the form is loaded.